adamturn/update-fleet/README.md

 Update metadata files across a fleet of servers using Python and the secure copy protocol.

 ## Quickstart
-Clone this repo and enter the project's root directory.
+Clone this repo and enter the project root.
 ```shell
 $ cd ~/github
 $ git clone https://github.com/adamturn/update-fleet.git && cd update-fleet